metacpan/metacpan-cpan-extracted/distros/P/PDL-Cluster/README.txt

     microarray data.

 COPYRIGHT
-    PDL::Cluster is a set of wrappers aroound the C Clustering library for cDNA microarray data.
+    PDL::Cluster is a set of wrappers around the C Clustering library for cDNA microarray data.

     *   The C clustering library for cDNA microarray data.
 Copyright (C)